fitbenchmarking/fitbenchmarking/docs/source/concept/how/BenchmarkingParadigm.rst

 .. figure:: ../../../images/example_table.png
    :alt: Example Table

-This is the result of FitBenchmarking for a selection of softwares/minimizers and different problem definition types supported in FitBenchmarking.
+This is the result of FitBenchmarking for a selection of software/minimizers and different problem definition types supported in FitBenchmarking.
-Both chi squared values and values that are normalised with respect to the best minimizer per problem are given.
+Both the raw chi squared values, and the values normalised with respect to the best minimizer per problem, are given.
 The problem names link to html pages that display plots of the data and the fit that was performed, together with initial and final values of the parameters.
 Here is an example of the final plot fit: